sasha0503/langchain/README.md

 # langchain

-This is a GitHub repository for a Softcery test assignment.

 To set your own OpenAI secret key, modify the "langchain_pipeline.py" file.

 The original data is stored in the "data" folder.